 Brendan is a professional playwright, librettist, and translator whose work has been produced in New York and nationally.
 He currently teaches at Rutgers University.
 Past teaching experience includes Wesleyan University, as well as secondary schools in Massachusetts and India.
 He enjoys tutoring French and literature, since he uses these subjects in his professional life.
-When he is not writing, teaching, or tutoring, he likes cooking, reading, sailing, hiking, skiing and generally being outside.
+When he is not writing, teaching, or tutoring (English and College Essay Writing), he likes cooking, reading, sailing, hiking, skiing and generally being outside.
 He recently purchased his first home, so he is also learning to garden.
 He is originally from Newburyport, MA, and holds a BA in Literary Arts from Brown University and an MFA in playwriting from Yale School of Drama.

 Education: Brown University